Perlence/PyGuitarPro/docs/pyguitarpro/quickstart.rst

     guitarpro.write(curl, 'Mastodon - Curl of the Burl 2.gp5')

-All objects representing GP entities are comparable.
+All objects representing GP entities are hashable and comparable.
 This gives the great opportunity to apply *diff* algorithm to tabs, or even *diff3* algorithm to merge tablatures.

 The package is also designed to convert tablatures between formats.
 To do this, simply change extension of the output file according to your desired format: